Adversarial Bandits against Arbitrary Strategies: Appendix

-For the second term of the last inequality in \eqref{eq:regret_1_step1}, we provide a lemma in the following. \begin{lemma}[Theorem 28.4 in \citet{lattimore2020bandit}] For any $\textit{\textbf{p}}\in\mathcal{A}_{\mathcal{K}}$ we have \end{lemma} In Lemma~\ref{lem:regret_1_step2}, the first term is for the initial point diameter at time $t_s$ and the second term is for the divergence of the updated policy.
+which concludes the proof. \end{proof} In Lemma~\ref{app_lem:regret_1_step2}, the first term is for the initial point diameter at time $t_s$ and the second term is for the divergence of the updated policy.
 Using the definition of the Bregman divergence and the fact that $p_{t_s,h^\dagger}(k)\ge \beta$, the initial point diameter term can be shown to be bounded as follows:

-Next, for the updated policy divergence term, using $\tilde{p}_{t+1,h^\dagger}(k)=p_{t,h^\dagger}(k)\exp(-\eta(h^\dagger) l_{t,h^\dagger}^{\prime\prime}(k))$ for all $k\in[K]$, we have
+Next, for the updated policy divergence term, using $\tilde{p}_{t+1,h^\dagger}(k)=p_{t,h^\dagger}(k)\exp(-\xi(h^\dagger) l_{t,h^\dagger}^{\prime\prime}(k))$ for all $k\in[K]$, we have

 where the first inequality comes from $\exp(-x)\le 1-x+x^2/2$ for all $x\ge 0$, the second inequality comes from $\mathbb{E}[l_{t,h^\dagger}^{\prime\prime}(k)^2\mid p_{t,h^\dagger}(k),p_t(h^\dagger)]\le 1/(p_t(h^\dagger)p_{t,h^\dagger}(k))$, and the last inequality is obtained from $p_t(h^\dagger)\ge \alpha$ from the clipped domain.
 We can observe that the clipped domain controls the variance of estimators.
-Then from \eqref{eq:regret_1_step1}, Lemma~\ref{lem:regret_1_step2}, \eqref{eq:regret_1_step3}, and \eqref{eq:regret_1_step4}, by summing up over $s\in[S]$, we have
+Then from \eqref{app_eq:regret_1_step1}, Lemma~\ref{app_lem:regret_1_step2}, \eqref{app_eq:regret_1_step3}, and \eqref{app_eq:regret_1_step4}, by summing up over $s\in[S]$, we have

 Next, we provide a bound for the following regret from the master: